 - Ask civic authorities to cover the open drains of your area.

-- Plant eucalyptus trees all along sewage ponds as these plants absorb surplus water rapidly.
+- Plant eucalyptus trees all along with sewage ponds as these plants absorb surplus water rapidly.

 Waste Water and Disease

-Drinking of waste & contaminated water cause many human disease in India
+Drinking of waste & contaminated water cause many human diseases in India